 The most effective dental treats are those that have received approval from the Veterinary Oral Health Council (VOHC).
 This organization rigorously tests products to ensure they meet specific standards for reducing plaque and tartar buildup.
 Products that earn this seal of approval have demonstrated measurable benefits in controlled studies.

 Dental treats excel at providing supplemental cleaning action between professional dental cleanings and regular cat teeth brushing.
 They’re particularly effective at addressing the early stages of plaque buildup before it hardens into stubborn tartar.
-Many cat owners find that incorporating quality dental treats into their routine helps maintain fresher breath and cleaner-looking teeth.
+Their primary impact occurs during the biofilm stage.
+Dental treats can disrupt immature plaque colonies before they mineralize.
+Once calculus forms, mechanical chewing contributes very little.
+At that point, only ultrasonic scaling removes deposits beneath the gingival margin.

 However, dental treats have their limitations.
 They cannot reverse advanced dental disease, remove hardened tartar, or replace professional veterinary dental care.
 Think of them as the equivalent of mouthwash for humans, a helpful addition to your routine, but not a complete solution on their own.